jennatarasco/hist3814o/Module 2: Notebook.md

 ## Module 2: Notebook ##

 Exercise 1: The Dream Case
 •	Had to review the steps on how to create a work today’s file since I was unable to locate the original file.
-It was a good refresher to go over and got he steps again.
+It was a good refresher to go over and got the steps again.
 •	No results came up for my surname

 Exercise 2: Wget